xxxmtixxx/ClientStatusDashboard/README.md

 # Client Status Dashboard

 ## Description
-The Client Status Dashboard is a PowerShell-based tool designed to monitor the status of multiple clients.
-It continuously checks the status of clients listed in a CSV file and updates an HTML dashboard accordingly.
-The dashboard is shared via SMB, allowing it to be accessed from other Windows machines on the same network.
-This design makes the tool lightweight and easy to deploy.
+The Client Status Dashboard is a simple yet powerful PowerShell-based tool, designed to monitor the status of multiple client locations.
+This tool does not require a webserver and continuously checks the status of clients listed in the CSV file, updating an HTML dashboard accordingly.
+The dashboard, which is shared via SMB, can be easily accessed from other Windows machines on the same network, making this tool lightweight and easy to deploy.

 ## Features
+- **Simplicity**: The tool operates on a "red for down, green for up" principle, allowing you to see the status of all clients at a glance.
+- **CSV File**: The tool uses a CSV file for client data input.
+You simply need to update the CSV file with the client name and IP/domain name.
+- **Internet Connection Verification**: The tool verifies your internet connection and notifies you on the dashboard if it's not connected, helping to avoid false positives.
-- **Continuous Monitoring**: The tool continuously pings each client listed in a CSV file and updates their status on the dashboard.
+- **Continuous Monitoring**: The tool continuously monitors the status of each client listed in the CSV file and updates their status on the dashboard.
 - **HTML Dashboard**: The status of each client is displayed on an HTML dashboard, which is automatically updated every 30 seconds.
 - **SMB Share**: The HTML dashboard is shared via SMB, making it accessible from other Windows machines on the same network.
 - **Shortcut Creation**: A shortcut to the dashboard is created on the Public Desktop for easy access.